-- iii.
-Summary: M.S. students must complete a minimum of 26 units of courses at the upper division and graduate levels, with at least 20 units of graded graduate (200-level) courses, including Foundations I and II (MIST 252 & 253) and at least two research methods courses (with letter grade B or better), and they must enroll in the Management of Complex Systems seminar (MIST 251) twice for credit (S/U). - c) Special Requirements: M.S. students in Plan I Thesis must give a public oral presentation and successfully defend a master's thesis containing original research. - d) Advancement to Candidacy: Before advancing to candidacy for the Master's degree, a student must have maintained a minimum GPA of 3.0 in all course work undertaken during the first semester.
+- the upper division and graduate levels, with at least 20 units of graded graduate (200-level) courses, including Foundations I and II (MIST 252 & 253) and at least two research methods courses (with letter grade B or better), and they must enroll in the Management of Complex Systems seminar (MIST 251) twice for credit (S/U). - c) Special Requirements: M.S. students in Plan I Thesis must give a public oral presentation and successfully defend a master's thesis containing original research. - d) Advancement to Candidacy: Before advancing to candidacy for the Master's degree, a student must have maintained a minimum GPA of 3.0 in all course work undertaken during the first semester.
 Normally, students advance after one semester.

-In the case of the Master's degree, the terms and deadlines for formal advancement to candidacy are outlined in the Graduate Division dates and deadlines website (https://graduatedivision.ucmerced.edu/current-students/calendar-anddeadlines).
+In the case of the Master's degree, the terms and deadlines for formal advancement to candidacy are outlined in the Graduate Division dates and deadlines website (https://graduatedivision.ucmerced.edu/current-students/calendar-and-deadlines).
 An Application for Advancement to Candidacy initiated by the student and approved by the Graduate Group should be submitted to the Graduate Dean before the specified deadline.
 The application must be accompanied by petitions for any course credits that have not already been approved by the Graduate Dean.
 Committee membership for master's degree must be included on the advancement to candidacy form.
 For thesis track (Plan I), the graduate student, graduate advisor, and the Graduate Group chair must complete the Conflict of Interest Statement on the form.
 Students must be advanced to candidacy prior to degree conferral.